+Major Plagiarism

-7.2.1 b) Plagiarism Minor Plagiarism: Major Plagiarism Examples include: Examples include: i.
-Unattributed use of a few sentences or a short paragraph, poor referencing, incorrect or incomplete citation or inappropriate paraphrasing at Levels 3 Wholesale copying or paraphrasing of multiple paragraphs or wholesale papers from a source text without acknowledgement. and 4 and as a first incident at Levels 5-7.
-[As a second offence at Levels 5-7, this will always be considered under Major Procedures]. iii.
-Appropriating the work of another student and submitting it as one's own. iv.
+- Wholesale copying or paraphrasing of multiple paragraphs or wholesale papers from a source text without acknowledgement. - iii.
+Appropriating the work of another student and submitting it as one's own. - iv.
 Where any student has used work from essay mills or employed a ghost writer, either in person or via web based provision (e.g. cheat sites), to produce the assessment on their behalf.
-This includes FDL students.
-Accusations by one student of another's plagiarism of his/her work. vi.
+This includes FDL students. - v.
+Accusations by one student of another's plagiarism of his/her work. - vi.
 The use of unattributed content created by artificial intelligence or any other content generating technology.

 [Types iii - v must always be considered under Major Procedures, regardless of the level of study].